blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

     Only available in the Forward+ renderer, not the Mobile or Compatibility renderers.

-Godot uses a custom TAA implementation based on the old TAA implementation from `Spartan Engine <https://github.com/PanosK92/SpartanEngine>`__.
+Blazium uses a custom TAA implementation based on the old TAA implementation from `Spartan Engine <https://github.com/PanosK92/SpartanEngine>`__.

 Temporal antialiasing requires motion vectors to work.
 If motion vectors